aetperf/aetperf.github.io/_posts/2024-01-11-Create-a-routable-pedestrian-network-with-elevation.md

 Here's a summary of the steps followed in the blog post:

 - Graph download with OSMnx
-- Graph processing with Pandas
+- Graph simplification with Pandas
-- Add node elevation with rasterio
+- Network visualization
-- Plot the network
+- Incorporating elevation data into nodes
-- Compute the edge walking time attribute
+- Computing edge walking time attribute
-- Save the edges and nodes to file
+- Save the edges and nodes to files

-As the underlying motivation for this graph processing flow, our aim is to empower the network for the execution of path algorithms.
+As the underlying motivation for this graph processing steps, our aim is to run path algorithms ont his pedestrian network.

 ## System and package versions